Skip to main content

 Imagine a metric with 2 dimensions: Employee & Month.

-If my input just affects one employee in one month, Pigment should only calculate that intersection, and leave the rest of the metric data untouched.
+If the input just affects one employee in one month, Pigment should only calculate that intersection, and leave the rest of the metric data untouched.
 This will result in improved computation times.
 All the metrics that reference this initial metric should also have a scoped computation, as long as you’re not doing any data transformation.

 What can the profiler tell me about the scope?

-Partial Scope
+Partial Scope:

 No Scope